certeu/morio/docs/docs/guides/apis/api/readme.md

 ### Cookie Authentication

-While Bearer Authentication is most useful for automated access and scripts, in a browser it is often easier to rely on Cookie Authentication instead.
-Which is the Morio Management API supports that too.
+While Bearer Authentication is most useful for automated access and scripts, in a browser it is often easier to rely on Cookie Authentication instead, which the Morio Management API supports as well.

-The API will check the `morio` cookie for JWT content.
-So place the JSON Web Token in a cookie named `morio` to use this way to authenticate.
+The API will check the `morio` cookie for JWT content, so place the JSON Web Token in a cookie named `morio` to use this way to authenticate.

 A JSON representation of the request cookies would look like this: